0xsequence/sequence-unity/README.md

 As the WaaS client will rely on network requests, interactions will be slower than with a direct integration.
 However, the speed to market with this approach is greatly improved, justifying the trade-off.

 Additionally, since the WaaS client relies on network requests, we must add additional async Tasks to the SequenceEthereum IWallet interface.
 This will require additional await statements throughout, harming readability.

+For authenticating into the WaaS service, the game developers will be required to have a backend that supports some form of authentication in addition to at least a partial integration with the WaaS server, as required to provide the game client with a JWT for authentication with the WaaS service.

 Remaining consequences follow those from ADR 2 (with respect to assemblies).